LetoAtriedesII/Walkerbot/README.md

 The speed of the robot changes based on the current firmware of the robot.
 Firmware 3.0 to up to (but not including) 4.0 appears to use speed between 0 and 100,000.
-Firmware 4.0 and up appeares to use speed between 0 and 100.
+Firmware 4.0 and up appears to use speed between 0 and 100.